input-output-hk/line-oauth/README.md

 ## Overview

-This package provides a Meteor wrapper for the LINE API methods, including the Login and the Message APIs.
+This package provides a Meteor wrapper for the LINE API methods, including the Login and the Get User Information APIs.
+Both APIs use OAuth login methodology.

 ## Login